What We Believe

 -

-We will be a church that welcomes sinners and invites them to know the transforming love of God as heavenly Father.
+We will be a church that welcomes sinners and invites them to know the transforming love of God as a heavenly Father who invites people into his family and home.

 -